FEFELAND/StreamReactive/README.md

 - `Flashbang` - Streamer gets blinded by a white screen while stream/viewers gets an informative text.
 - `Projection` - Sort of experimental feature I'm not sure how take advantage of yet.
 But it allows you to load any .obj file you want as particles.
 And some preset animations.
 - `CubeAnimation` - Silly addition.
 "Lurk" and "Eject" available.
+- `Highway Scroll Text` - Text spawn option that slides towards the player.
+For follows or anything else you want.
 - Management events:
   - `Enable` - Enables the mod.
   - `Disable` - Shuts down the mod basically.
 No reactions to anything, nothing queues up (Chat and Emotes are independent from this toggle).